 Why Active Listening Is Important in the Workplace

 In today’s world, technology and automation are at the forefront of almost everything we do.
-Amidst all that, we seem to forget one key aspect in effective communication – the power of listening.
+Amidst all that, we seem to forget one key aspect in effective communication – the power of active listening.

 What Is Active Listening?

 M. Scott Peck, the author of bestselling book, The Road Less Traveled, describes it best:

 “You cannot truly listen to anyone and do anything else at the same time.”